 Things you need to do on your computer

-Downloading and copying files
+Downloading files from GitHub

 Some of the files that you will be asked to download come in the